Naval Academy Jewish Chapel

 Commodore Uriah P. Levy Center and Jewish Chapel is the Jewish chapel at the United States Naval Academy, in Annapolis, Maryland.

 The center is named in honor of Commodore Uriah P. Levy (1792–-1862), the first Jewish commodore in the United States Navy, who is famous for refusing to flog his sailors.
-The Levy Center is adjacent to Mitscher Hall and contains a 410-seat synagogue, a fellowship hall, a Character Learning Center, classrooms, and offices for the Brigade’s social director, the academic board, and the Academy’s Honor Board.
+The Levy Center is adjacent to Mitscher Hall and contains a 410-seat synagogue, a fellowship hall, a Character Learning Center, classrooms, and offices for the Brigade's social director, the academic board, and the academy's Honor Board.

 Before the chapel was completed in 2005, Jewish midshipmen attended Congregation Knesset Israel in downtown Annapolis, or held services in the interfaith chapel at Mitscher Hall.

 History

-The groundbreaking ceremony was held on November 2, 2003.
-The builder was the Whiting-Turner Contracting Company.
-The building was dedicated in September 2005.
+The groundbreaking ceremony was held on November 2, 2003, and the building was dedicated in September 2005.

-The Levy Center cost $8 million to design, build and furnish.
-Approximately $1.8 million was paid for with military construction funds.
-The remaining amount was paid for by private donations raised by the Friend of the Jewish Chapel, a campaign headed by Jewish alumni of the academy and others.
-It was given to the Academy upon completion.
+The Levy Center cost $8 million to design, build and furnish; of which approximately $1.8 million was paid for with military construction funds, and the remaining amount was paid for by donations raised by the Friend of the Jewish Chapel, a campaign headed by Jewish alumni of the academy and others.